partha14/flaskpostgresql/README.md

 ```helm install prometheus prometheus-community/kube-prometheus-stack -f prometheus_values.yaml -n monitoring
 helm install prometheus-postgres prometheus-community/prometheus-postgres-exporter -f postgres_values.yaml -n monitoring
 ```
+Note: 'values' files have not been uploaded to this repo due to security reasons.
+It can be consumed from secret management systems like Hashicorp Vault.

 #to be converted into a yaml file